Accomplishments: Canadian Ladies’ Curling Champions, 1970.

 Schoenhal’s rink had a remarkable competitive season in 1970, with a record of 23 wins and only three losses on their way to claim the Canadian title.

 Installed in the Saskatchewan Sports Hall of Fame on June 17, 1989.

-Left to Right: Joan Anderson (lead), Linda Burnham (second), Cheryl Stirton (third), Dorenda Schoenhals (skip).
+Left to Right: Joan Andersen (lead), Linda Burnham (second), Cheryl Stirton (third), Dorenda Schoenhals (skip).